 Certificates of deposit, also referred to as CDs, are bank-issued money market investments.
 These investments can be purchased at commercial banks and financial institutions.
 They can be either short-term or long-term investments, ranging in maturity of anywhere from three months to up to five years.
 Certificates of deposit are also great for individuals that may not have a lot of money to invest, as they can be purchased in a variety of denominations.
-Unlike keeping your money in a savings account or a checking account, you will be unable to access the funds while it is tied up in the certificate of deposit.
+Unlike keeping your money in high interest savings accounts or a checking account, you will be unable to access the funds while it is tied up in the certificate of deposit.

 Similar to a treasury bill, CDs are low-risk and conservative, but oftentimes have higher yields because of the slim chance that a bank were to default or go under.
 The more risk you take with an investment, the greater likelihood for a better interest rate and financial yield.
 However, CDs are still considered extremely safe investments, both for short-term and long-term use.
 Even though most banks offer CDs, the interest rates in which they earn are oftentimes rarely in competition, so it is a smart idea to ensure you shop around at different financial institutions before purchasing a CD.
 Additionally, banks are FDIC (Federal Deposit Insurance Corporation) insured by the government, so your investment is at least backed with a $100,000 guarantee.